TartanLlama/vizh/README.md

 # vizh

-An esoteric visual language based on a multi-tape turing machine, designed for compatibility with C.
+An esoteric visual language that takes image files as input based on a multi-tape turing machine, designed for compatibility with C.

 Here is an implementation of `memcpy`: